John Harriman House

-John Harriman House is a historic home located at East Bank, Kanawha County, West Virginia.
+The John Harriman House is a historic home located at East Bank, Kanawha County, West Virginia, United States.
 It was built about 1826, and is a two-story rectangular brick dwelling with a projecting ell.
 It features a five-bay front porch with deep cornice supported by eight Doric order columns.

 It was listed on the National Register of Historic Places in 1978.